November, 21 2020

-In addition to that, Hoa used the modern media to further spread the news of the Formosa spill disaster to the outside world.
-He was the first person to use a flycam to capture tens of thousands people protesting in front of Formosa steel plant in October 2016.
-Nguyen Van Hoa is a citizen journalist working with RFA's Vietnamese Service, and has provided videos about people’s protests against the Formosa company in the central region of Vietnam.
+In addition to that, Hoa used modern media further to spread the Formosa spill disaster to the outside world.
+He was the first person to use a flycam to capture tens of thousands of people protesting in the Formosa steel plant in October 2016.
+Nguyen Van Hoa is a citizen journalist working with RFA’s Vietnamese Service and has provided videos about people’s protests against the Formosa company in the central region of Vietnam.

-Nguyen Van Hoa was repeatedly beaten and held in solitary confinement by prison guards at An Diem Detention Center in Quang Nam Province, so he went on several hunger strikes to protest.
-Prison guards also used corporal punishment to compel Hoa and another prisoner of conscience, Nguyen Viet Dung, to testify against environmental activist Le Dinh Luong.
-However, at the trial of Mr. Luong, both Mr. Hoa and Dung, recanted and, therefore, were assaulted by the prison guards for revenge.
+Nguyen Van Hoa was repeatedly beaten and held in solitary confinement by correctional officers at An Diem Detention Center in Quang Nam Province, so he went on several hunger strikes to protest.
+Correctional officers also used corporal punishment to compel Hoa and another prisoner of conscience, Nguyen Viet Dung, to testify against environmental activist Le Dinh Luong.
+However, both Hoa and Dung recanted at the trial.
+Therefore, the correctional officers assaulted them for revenge.

-In the face of the unjust trial and the brutal suppression of freelance journalist Nguyen Van Hoa, many Vietnamese and international organizations have spoken out; especially:
+In the face of the unfair trial and the brutal suppression of freelance journalist Nguyen Van Hoa, many Vietnamese and international organizations have spoken out; especially: